adobe/trustmark/c2pa/README.md

 ## Signpost watermark

 TrustMark [coexists well with most other image watermarks](https://arxiv.org/abs/2501.17356) and so can be used as a _signpost_ to indicate the co-presence of another watermarking technology.
-This can be helpful, sinace as an open technology, TrustMark can be used to indicate (signpost) which decoder to obtain and run on an image to decode a soft binding identifier for C2PA.
+This can be helpful, since as an open technology, TrustMark can be used to indicate (signpost) which decoder to obtain and run on an image to decode a soft binding identifier for C2PA.

 In this mode the encoding should be `Encoding.BCH_SUPER` and the payload contain an integer identifier that describes the co-present watermark.
 The integer should be taken from the registry of C2PA-approved watermarks listed in this normative C2PA [softbinding-algorithms-list](https://github.com/c2pa-org/softbinding-algorithms-list) repository.